-Since the day I started reading God’s Word consistently, my confidence in God and in myself have increased tremendously.
+From the day I started reading God’s Word consistently, I noticed my confidence in God and in myself increase.
 Self-doubt and fear found a new home.
+I still struggle with stuff that happens in life, but each time I go to God’s Word I find rest for my soul.

 - You have a personal experience with God